For the latest health information, visit the World Health Organisation ( WHO) website - Regional Office for Africa

 Why someone with tooth decay will blame their neighbour for allegedly poisoning his or her teeth?
 Why does someone, who develops a leg ulcer after returning home from taping palm wine, should blame his neighbour for putting charm on his route to his palm tree?
 What is “ugbeke” and Enclampsia? etc. and many more questions to answer.

-And finally, we will try to address how to avoid being carried away by rumors that have led to people becoming more ill than being cured e.g. the Enugu state healing water affair, where people were led to believe that bathing in a very muddy, smelling water would cure all their illness or that bathing in a very salty water would prevent people from contracting Ebola.
+And finally, we will try to address how to avoid being carried away by rumours that have led to people becoming more ill than being cured e.g. the Enugu state healing water affair, where people were led to believe that bathing in a very muddy, smelling water would cure all their illness or that bathing in a very salty water would prevent people from contracting Ebola.

 We encourage that you to keep returning to this website t0 keep up to date with modern medicine.